cbphoto720/IOD_activeRFID/README.md

 - After determining data format, make RSSI bar graph callback & highlight specific bar for prev tag/next tag.
 - implement some sort of locking system to your config menu for safety.

+##### 2/2/22
+- RSSI aquired, create new timer function to bar graph RSSI and periodically clear info.
+Find best way to sync the clearing with the GPS tag (perhaps clear RSSI the instant it maps it)

 ##### other features
  - [x] COM port dropdown selection